Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 A.J.
 Rice - UBS Securities LLC

 Thanks.
 Hi, everybody and, Tom, I also add my best wishes to you going forward.
 You showed 3% – I think I have 3% enrollment growth in your National Accounts business and we did a quick scan and we may be wrong but it looks like the first time you've shown growth in since 2012 actually.
 What's happening there?
-And is there any reason to believe (31:37) the underlying market, your wins?
+And is there any reason to believe either the underlying market, your wins?
 Can you give us some sense of the dynamics?
 And I think you've traditionally characterized this as a gradually declining market but any updated thoughts on that.

 David Michael Cordani - Cigna Corp.